 Press FAN to select the fan speed.

-NOTE: When the unit is on, the fan runs continuously in COOLING or HEATING mode.
-When in the HEATING mode, there might be situations where the fan will slow down or shut off to prevent cold blow.
+NOTE: When the unit is on, the fan runs continuously in cooling or heating.
+When in heating, there might be situations where the fan will slow down or shut off to prevent cold blow.